Aloysius, Prince of Löwenstein-Wertheim-Rosenberg: Life

+Resistance to the Nazis

 Adolf Hitler's rise to power in 1933 made the work of the central committee impossible.
 German participants were largely unable to attend the planned 1933 Allgemeiner Deutscher Katholikentag in Vienna, due to travel restrictions.
 For the 1934 Deutscher Katholikentag planned in Gleiwitz, Hermann Göring as Prussian prime minister requested an allegiance oath to the Third Reich; Aloysius of Löwenstein refused and canceled the Katholikentag.
 It was not until 1948 that another Katholikentag took place, which was to be the last one under Aloysius of Löwenstein's leadership.
 He handed over the presidency to his son, Charles Frederick.

 Marriage and issue

-Aloysius married Countess Josephine Kinsky von Wchinitz und Tettau (1874-1946), daughter of Count Friedrich Karl Kinsky von Wchinitz und Tettau and his wife Countess Sophie Maria Manuela von Mensdorff-Pouilly, on 27 September 1898 in Adlerkosteletz, Kingdom of Bohemia, Austria-Hungary.
-Aloysius and Josephine had nine children:
+Aloysius married Countess Josephine Kinsky von Wchinitz und Tettau (1874-1946), daughter of Count Friedrich Karl Kinsky von Wchinitz und Tettau and Countess Sophie Maria Manuela von Mensdorff-Pouilly, on 27 September 1898 in Adlerkosteletz, Kingdom of Bohemia, Austria-Hungary.
+They had nine children: